fingo/spata/readme.md

 }
 ```

-More examples how to use the library may be found in [test cases](../tree/master/src/test/scala/info/fingo/spata/sample).
+More examples how to use the library may be found in `src/test/scala/info/fingo/spata/sample`.

 Tutorial
 --------